vera-rykalina/rki_recency/Pipeline/ToDo/list_of_tasks.md

 - Try to install R, phyloscannerR and all its dependencies, using conda

-- Distribute the scripts and tool's scripts as intended by shiver & phyloscanner & HIV-PhyloTSI (now all scripts are merged within bin)
+- Distribute the scripts and tool's scripts as intended by shiver & phyloscanner & HIV-PhyloTSI (now all scripts are merged within bin) -> checked: should not be done!

 - Clarify if --x-iqtree is an option now